Obstructing Lagrangian concordance for closures of 3-braids: Introduction

-The proof involves methodically obstructing the closures of these three braids using Murasugi's explicit classification \cite{Mur74}.
-Murasugi found representatives for all conjugacy classes of 3-braids, allowing us to list all such links as the closures of one of three families of braid words.
-We are able to obstruct two of these families using smooth obstructions to sliceness.
-In particular we show that the closure of these braids is either not quasipositive (and thus not Lagrangian fillable) or that they are strongly quasipositive, which as observed by Rudolph \cite{Rud93}, implies they are not slice by a result of Kronheimer and Mrowka \cite{KroMro93}.
-In order to obstruct the remaining family, we prove some obstructions that may be of separate interest by reframing the problem of Lagrangian concordance as one of fillings of $\Sigma_p(\Lambda')$, the $p$-fold cyclic cover of $S^3$ branched over $\Lambda'$, a transverse push-off of $\Lambda$: \begin{thm} If $\Lambda$ is a Legendrian knot which satisfies $U\prec\Lambda\prec U$, then any $p$-fold cyclic branched cover $\Sigma_p(\Lambda')$ of $S^3$ branched over the transverse push-off $\Lambda'$ of $\Lambda$ embeds as a contact type hypersurface in $(B^4,\xi_{std})$.
+The 3-braids are a relatively small class of braids: Murasugi classified representatives for all conjugacy classes of 3-braids \cite{Mur74}.
+The proof of Theorem \ref{thm:main} involves obstructing the closures of these braids.
+We prove some obstructions by reframing the problem of Lagrangian concordance as one of fillings of $\Sigma_p(\Lambda')$, the $p$-fold cyclic cover of $S^3$ branched over $\Lambda'$, a transverse push-off of $\Lambda$: \begin{thm} If $\Lambda$ is a Legendrian knot which satisfies $U\prec\Lambda\prec U$, then any $p$-fold cyclic branched cover $\Sigma_p(\Lambda')$ of $S^3$ branched over the transverse push-off $\Lambda'$ of $\Lambda$ embeds as a contact type hypersurface in $(B^4,\xi_{std})$.
 Moreover, $\Sigma_p(\Lambda')$ is Stein fillable and has a Stein filling which embeds in $(B^4,\xi_{std})$. \end{thm}

 \begin{thm} If $\Lambda$ is a Legendrian knot which satisfies $U\prec\Lambda\prec U$, then any filling of the $p$-fold cyclic branched cover $\Sigma_p(\Lambda')$ of $S^3$ branched over the transverse push-off $\Lambda'$ must embed in a blow up of $B^4$ and must have negative definite intersection form. \end{thm}